 These days, it seems that we can’t go 5 seconds without interacting with social media in some way.
-People are increasingly wired into the world on the web and, rather than looking for great content or business in “real life”, will search the internet for the newest and best thing out there.
+People are increasingly wired into the world on the web and on their phone, and rather than looking for great content or business in “real life”, we tend to search the internet for what we want, need or indeed for someone to tell us.
 The internet can seem like a very daunting place to be and finding your own place within its ever-expanding walls can appear impossible.
-Don’t forget, however, that every business and startup which you admire was in the same position as you are too; they made their success by simply understanding and utilising a great social presence.
+Don’t forget, however, that every business and brand which you admire was in the same position as you are too; they made their success by simply understanding their own brand and their ideal audience so they could make social media work for them.

 Your social media strategy is much like an infant animal; small, fledgling, needy and requiring attention a lot more than you might have anticipated.
 Unfortunately, you can’t just sign up for social media accounts and watch the audience come flooding in.
 You need to put yourself out there, interact and make lasting contacts.